 Stained teeth can be embarrassing.
 A discolored smile tells the people around you that you don’t take proper care of your teeth, and might not care about how you look.
 Yellowing teeth are also associated with illness and aging.
-There are many things that can cause stains to appear on your teeth, including coffee, acidic salad dressings, wine, and tea.
+Many factors can cause stains to appear on your teeth, including coffee, acidic salad dressings, wine, and tea.
 With these favorite foods and drinks working against you, the temptation to find easy tooth whitening solutions is strong.
-And there are many of them out there, posted all over the internet.
-DIY tooth whitening is growing in popularity, but many of the tricks to a Hollywood Smile do great harm to your teeth and only remove surface stains.
-They may not be a good replacement for professional cosmetic dentistry from a reputable cosmetic dentist.

 Powdered Vitamin C